…you can fail at something you don’t want, so you might as well take a chance doing what you love.

 - Log back in to Focus and click Combine Assessments under the Self Assessment section to see suggested careers.
 Click at least 2 of the occupations suggested and read the information provided.
 Confused about how to do that?
 View this Focus tutorial video (or transcript) for guidance on how to use the Focus Assessment for career exploration.

 - Make an initial list of careers that you wish to explore further.
 Search for those careers by keyword on ONet Online.
 Click on tasks, activities, interests, and values that appeal to you to identify other careers that share those factors.

 - Use LinkedIn to identify people employed in careers that interest you.
-The Career Services Networking guide has a number of resources to help you use LinkedIn effectively for career exploration.
-Consider posting a request for assistance on the USF Dons Helping Dons group.
+The Career Services networking page has a number of resources to help you use LinkedIn effectively for career exploration.
+Consider registering with Network USF to connect with alumni for mentoring and advice.

 - Put on your “journalist” hat and conduct informational interviews with the people you identified.

 - If you already have potential majors in mind, view the "What Can I Do With This Major?" page for ideas.

 - Write or draw in a journal or talk to people you trust about the career options you are considering.
 Reflect on what you have discovered.

 - Narrow down your initial list of careers to the ones that interest you most!

 - Check out these additional career research tools and infographics for further exploration.